MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/deploy-websphere.md

 1. After the code finishes building, copy the *.war* file over to your target server's file system.

-You also need to make the same change in the Azure app registration, where you set it as the 'Redirect URI' in the 'Authentication' tab
+You also need to make the same change in the Azure app registration, where you set it as the **Redirect URI** in the **Authentication** tab.

 1. Navigate to the Microsoft identity platform for developers [App registrations](https://go.microsoft.com/fwlink/?linkid=2083908) page.
 1. Use the search box to search for your app registration - for example, `java-servlet-webapp-authentication`.